 An individual's characteristics leading to fatalities from astronomical phenomena can include belief systems.
 Many cultures have interpreted comets and bright meteors as portending calamity (Brown, 1973), likely leading to suicides.
 In 1997, one sect saw Comet Hale-Bopp's arrival as an opportunity to board a spaceship to the Promised Planet and 39 people committed suicide in a group (Mancinelli et al., 2002).
 As well, fatalities from heart attacks might have occurred due to meteorite strikes or sudden meteor flashes.
 Individual characteristics which increase or decrease the potential for astronomical hazard-related suicide or heart attack could be a research area.

 The physical mechanism of most space impact deaths would be crushing or physical trauma by the object if it lands, burning from an atmospheric explosion, trauma due to physical forces from the pressure wave or shock wave, or similar mechanisms to earthquakes (including tsunamis, if they occur) as the impact waves radiate outwards.
 An object could potentially skim the atmosphere without a direct impact, resulting in a regional superfire and/or pressure wave catastrophe along with the consequences of accompanying changes in atmospheric chemistry leading to acid rain and ozone layer destruction (e.g. Munich Re, 2001).
-Therefore, the principal space object hazard characteristics related to fatalities would be momentum (the product of mass and velocity), trajectory and lead time available before it strikes the Earth.
+Therefore, the principal space object hazard characteristics related to fatalities would be momentum (the product of mass and velocity) and trajectory (which would be included within the velocity vector).

 Extraterrestrial radiation is an astronomical phenomenon related to cancer fatalities, particularly solar radiation exposure exacerbated by the ozone hole as a factor in skin cancer rates (e.g. Green et al., 1999; Oikarinen and Raitio, 2000).
 These studies also discuss an individual's characteristics which could increase their vulnerability to skin cancer.
 Other radiation phenomena such as giant flares from other stars--for instance, the 27 December 2004 event reported by Palmer et al. (2005)--lead to the scientists commenting in the media that similar events within several light years of Earth could cause a mass extinction.